Cariscastockup/stock-up-the-farm-dashboards/src/components/README.md

         },
     ];

-    // data to be fed in the table const data = [
+    // data to be fed into the table const data = [
         { _id: "1", name: "Isaac", age: "20", balance: "10,000" },
         { _id: "2", name: "Josh", age: "19", balance: "10,000" },